Pandora: Documentation en: GIS

 There is a plugin that recalculates agent GIS localization.
 The plugin path is /usr/share/pandora_server/util/agent_gis_update.pl by default, but it can be place wherever the user prefers.

 The default path of the plugin is /usr/share/pandora_server/util/agent_gis_update.pl, but you can locate it wherever you want.

-In Setup -> GIS map connection, the connections that can be used with map servers to provide maps for GIS functionalities must be defined.
+In Setup -> GIS map connection, define the connections that can be used with map servers to provide maps for GIS features.

 The connection comes with several basic parameters:

 - A name for the configuration, so it can be recognized when selecting a connection on the map definition screen.